Bharti-Parmar/Sticky-Notes/README.md

 # Sticky Notes

-Sticky Notes using Bootstrap for making it responsive, css for styling, javascript for adding sticky notes.
+Using Bootstrap for making it responsive, css for styling, javascript for adding sticky notes.

 # Screenshot